New Bachelor of Hospitality Management Curriculum

-1.– Follow the complete programme at Wittenborg University in Apeldoorn, completing 2 international hospitality work placements and one in-company research dissertation.
+1.– Follow the complete programme at WUAS in Apeldoorn, completing 2 international hospitality work placements and one in-company research dissertation.

 2.– Follow the EuroBA programme, with the first year of study in Apeldoorn, followed by a half year curriculum at the ANGELL Akademie in Freiburg Germany and a half year of international work placement.
 Year three will have students follow final year modules for a half year at the University of Brighton in the UK, and returning to Europe to complete their dissertation, before also graduating at Wittenborg, with 2 internationally recognized Bachelor degrees.

 3.– Follow the first 2 years of the Bachelor curriculum at Wittenborg, before going to the University of Brighton.